cloudmesh-book/book-latex-2018/cloud-technologies/all.md

 but on the older versions with Machine's swarm option, user can configure a swarm cluster.
-Docker Swarm provides native clustering capabilities to turn a group of Docker engines into a single, virtual Docker Engine. ``With these pooled resources user can scale out your application as if it were running on a single, huge computer'' [@www-docker].
+Docker Swarm provides native clustering capabilities to turn a group of Docker engines into a single, virtual Docker Engine.

+> ``With these pooled resources user can scale out your application as
+> if it were running on a single, huge computer'' [@www-docker].

 Docker Swarm can be scaled up to 1000 Nodes or up to 50,000 containers

-# Puppet -o-
+# Puppet :o:

 |          |            |